 On the flip side, another practice owner was told by her husband that she did not make enough money to establish a SEP.
-With monthly receipts of $12,000 - $20,000, she needed to set up a SEP.
+With monthly receipts of $12,000 – $20,000, she did need to set up a SEP IRA.
 She did and now she is looking to move into a 401(k).
 There are a few other factors that will determine which is the best starting plan for your business or practice, a SEP or solo 401(k).
 Let’s go through them.

 What is a SEP IRA?